-Humatics launches spatial intelligence platform for human-robot interactions - VentureBeat
+Humatics launches spatial intelligence platform for human-robot interactions | VentureBeat

 In time, Mindell believes cities — as they become more connected by internet of things devices and autonomous vehicles — will come to need spatial intelligence systems like the kind Humatics offers in commercial or industrial settings today.

 “If you look inside an advanced manufacturing facility today, you see what a city is going to look like in five or 10 years,” he said.
-“There’s no question that for automobiles or aerial vehicles to become trusted and robust and safe in urban environments they have to have this extreme relational relationship with what’s around them, and that’s really what we’re building, in the form of navigation systems, are these precision relationships between these three elements: people, robots, and infrastructure.”
+“There’s no question that for automobiles or aerial vehicles to become trusted and robust and safe in urban environments, they have to have this extreme relational relationship with what’s around them.
+And that’s really what we’re building, in the form of navigation systems, are these precision relationships between these three elements: people, robots, and infrastructure.”

 In addition to its use in factories today, Humatics is also currently being used to track real-time positions of New York City subway trains.